EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 Create passphraseless SSH keys for a back-end:

-* Select 'Clusters' => 'localhost Shell Access' to log into the Open OnDemand host.
+* Select 'Clusters' => 'localhost Shell Access'.
+* A new browser tab with an SSH session into the Open OnDemand host will appear.
 * Create SSH key.
 When prompted for a passphrase, press enter.
 ```console
 $ ssh-keygen -t rsa